OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

             var client = GetGraphServiceClient();

-            // To use a calendar view, specify
+            // In order to use a calendar view, you must specify
             // a start and end time for the view.
 Here we'll specify
             // the next 7 days.
             DateTime start = DateTime.Today;
             DateTime end = start.AddDays(6);

             // These values go into query parameters in the request URL,
-            // so add them as QueryOptions to the options passed to the
+            // so add them as QueryOptions to the options passed ot the
             // request builder.
             List<Option> viewOptions = new List<Option>();
             viewOptions.Add(new QueryOption("startDateTime",